raybuhr/teacherprints/gettingStartedAWS.md

 ## Other notes

 In the event you use SSH for communication with GitHub and you're not able to make commits to the repo or clone it, the instructions at [_How to use SSH keys for authentication_](https://upcloud.com/community/tutorials/use-ssh-keys-authentication/) can help sort you out.

+## Standing up a new instance via CLI

+If we need to tear down an instance and start it back up again, we don't want to have to reconfigure everything by hand in the console.
+That's for a couple of reasons.

+1. It's not super straightforward to do in the first place, so odds are good you'll have to re-teach yourself how to do it each time.
+(Unless it's part of your day to day, in which case...you do you.)
+2. It takes time and concerted attention, both of which you might prefer to be spending on something else.
+3. It's not reproducible.
+(You might have done something _sliiiiiightly_ differently somewhere along the way, and if you didn't document that...you won't be able to get back to the configuration you needed for everything to work just right.)

+So we'll go ahead and try to get our AWS config squared away using the _AWS CLI_ tool.
+That way we can keep our config files under version control and just execute them when we need to stand up a new server instance.

+### Gather your tools

+1. You'll need to download and install the [AWS CLI tool (v2)](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+There are different versions for Windows, Mac, Linux, and Docker.
+2. If you have not (or your admin has not) already configured your [IAM](https://console.aws.amazon.com/iam/) (_identity access management_) user profile for the group in question, you'll need to do that.
+3. Follow [the instructions above](#credentials-in-secrets) about making sure your credentials aren't exposed in version control.